spacing spacing spacing

 Furthermore, for children to heal from the emotional hurt caused by their parents, it is not necessary for the children to discover the reason for the parental failures, nor is it necessary for the parents to admit their failures.
 Yet if the parents choose to admit their failures and talk to the children honestly and openly about the causes of their failures, then the parents and children can proceed to live lives of pure love.

 But if the parents do not admit their failures, the children can still seek healing without their parents’ help.
 Once the children acknowledge the core of their anger, and understand it, and stop wishing harm on their parents to make them say, “I’m sorry” and change their behavior, then the children can forgive their parents.
 That is, the children can say, “Even if they never admit the hurt they caused to me, I can succeed in life anyway.
 And if I refuse to heal it would be malice to myself.”
-Then they will be healed, and then they can turn to the whole world with true love in their hearts.
+Then the children will be healed, and then they can turn to the whole world with true love in their hearts.

 arrow